NOTICE: This opinion is subject to

 case finding such preclusive effect based on a state court

 decision.
-But even assuming that a state court’s
+But even assuming that a state court’s case-within-a-case

-case-within-a-case adjudication may be preclusive under some
+adjudication may be preclusive under some circumstances, the result

-circumstances, the result would be limited to the parties and
+would be limited to the parties and patents that had been before

-“fact-bound and situation-specific” effects are not
+the state court.
+Such “fact-bound and situation-specific” effects

-sufficient to establish federal arising under jurisdiction.
+are not sufficient to establish federal arising under jurisdiction.

 Empire HealthChoice Assurance, Inc.,